Canada - Canada Customs Information

 Border Crossing Information

-American and Canadian citizens entering the United States through air terminals, land or sea borders must have a passport or other federally approved ID, such as Washington state's enhanced driver's license.
+Crossing the United States - Canada Border through air terminals, land or sea borders travellers must have a passport or other federally approved ID and non citizens of either country may need additional paperwork such as a Visa.

 U.S. Passport office: For details on obtaining a U.S. passport or a passport card, www.travel.state.gov or 877-487-2778.